 Next: The couple also pursues their own interests.

 While MacKenzie Bezos focuses on her writing, she also picks her kids up from school every day and focuses heavily on the family.
 Bezos keeps himself busy outside of running Amazon with a few side projects, as well.
 Entrepreneur reports that in addition to purchasing The Washington Post, he also started a space company back in 2000 called Blue Origin LLC.
 He wants to make space travel more consumer-friendly.
 The entrepreneur also goes deep sea diving to collect NASA rocket detritus.
 You know, just your average weekend hobby.

 Next: Don’t think Bezos is too busy for his family.

 6. The couple spends a lot of time with the kids

 Both Bezos’ like to focus on the family, which also keeps their relationship front-and-center.
 According to Vogue, the couple even experimented with homeschooling.
 “We tried all sorts of things,” MacKenzie said.
 Those include “off-season travel, kitchen science experiments, chicken incubation, Mandarin lessons, the Singapore math program, and lots of clubs and sports with other neighborhood kids.”
-Jeff Bezos even avoids morning meetings so he can have breakfast with his brood and the family takes a lot of vacations together — even on his deep sea adventures.
+The family also takes a lot of vacations together — even on his deep sea adventures.

 Next: They also model generosity to their kids.